 History of the BCCC

-The church's origin dates back to Easter, 1975, when the Reverend Ronnie McCracken and a Mr. Nai Bob Cham started some evangelistic work amongst the local Chinese in Belfast.
-As a result of the work, a small group of believers started to meet together regularly every Sunday at the Methodist Chaplaincy at Elmwood Avenue, Belfast.
-This group of believers became known as the Belfast Chinese Christian Fellowship (BCCF).
-The BCCF did not really expand until September, 1987 when a sudden influx of new Chinese students started to attend the Sunday meetings.
-The numbers kept on increasing to such an extent that the BCCF leadership started to look for a new meeting place to accommodate the growing congregation.
-When the congregation of the Windsor Baptist Church heard about the BCCF's need for a larger meeting place, they kindly offered the use of their church halls on Sunday afternoons.
+The church’s origin dates back to Easter, 1975, when the Reverend Ronnie McCracken and a Mr. Nai Bob Cham started some evangelistic work amongst the local Chinese in Belfast.
+This work eventually led to the creation of the Belfast Chinese Christian Fellowship (BCCF) in 1979, consisting mainly of Chinese students from overseas, meeting regularly every Sunday at the Methodist Chaplaincy at Elmwood Avenue, Belfast.
+The BCCF expanded further in September, 1987 when a sudden influx of new Chinese students started to attend the Sunday meetings.
+The increase in numbers meant that the BCCF leadership had to look for a new meeting place to accommodate the growing congregation.
+When the congregation of the Windsor Baptist Church heard about the BCCF’s need for a larger meeting place, they kindly offered the use of their church halls on Sunday afternoons.
 In June, 1988, by the grace of God, and with a large step in faith, the BCCF moved to the Windsor Baptist Church.

 At around 1994, the church work began to expand to such an extent that there were meetings, either in the church or at various homes, taking place on almost every day of the week.
 Apart from the need for more space, many in the congregation also realized that the Chinese church should have a larger church building of its own which they can also truly call ‘home’.
 Again, by the grace of God, Ulsterville Presbyterian Church informed the BCCF in 1995 of its intention to sell their side-halls at Lorne Street.
 At a Special General Meeting on the 20th October, 1996, BCCF members made a decision to proceed with the purchase of the Lorne Street Halls.
 Another important step taken by the BCCF was the adoption of a new Constitution and Trust Deed on the 3rd November, 1996 which instituted the first Chinese church in Northern Ireland with the name of the Belfast Chinese Christian Church (BCCC).
 The purchase of the Lorne Street Halls was completed on 12th November 1998 and the church was dedicated to God in a Dedication Service held on 2nd May 1999.